HGlick has rescued and placed stray cats for over 20 years and has personally fostered more than ten during that time

 Motion Sickness: Cats might suffer from car sickness.
 The usual signs are restlessness followed by salivation, yawning, nausea, and vomiting.
 Dramamine (12.5 mg) might become helpful if this behavior persists.

-Your cat throwing up does not always require professional attention, but you should become aware of behavior patterns that exist prior to and during the act, in order to best treat the underlying cause.
+Your cat throwing up does not always require professional attention, but you should become aware of behavior patterns that exist before and during the act, to best treat the underlying cause.

 References: The Cat Owner's Home Veterinary Handbook by Delbert G. Carlson, D.V.M and James M. Giffin, M.D. - First Edition